musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 Alongside the workspace, several supporting Azure services are provisioned:

-- **Azure Storage Account:** For storing datasets at different stages, separating raw ingested data from cleaned, feature engineered datasets.
+- **Azure Storage Account:** For storing and separation of datasets at different stages.
 - **Azure Key Vault:** For storing secrets, connection strings and other sensitive information
 - **Managed Identity:** For secure, role-based access to resources like Storage and Key Vault without embedding credentials.
 - **Azure Container Registry (ACR):** For hosting custom Docker images with specific dependencies for training and inference